opoku1968/asstiwaap1/README.md

   - Featured on all pages, the responsive navigation bar facilitates easy navigation to the Home, Gallery, and About Us pages.
   - Consistent across all pages for a seamless user experience.

+### Home

+- The Home Page gives a detailed account of the life and Legacy of Nana Yaa Asantewaa

 ### Gallery

 - A gallery featuring images related to Yaa Asantewaa allows users to visually connect with the historical context of her life.

+### About Page

+- This page gives a summarised biography of the great Ashanti Female Warrior Yaa Asantewaa

 ### Footer